xjunko/kurarin/README.md

 * Compiling with `-gc boehm` makes audio glitchy for a millisecond randomly
 * And so on...

+## TODOs

+i got school soontm so this might not be finished at all :trollface:

+* Actual slider renderer lmao
+* Slider curves
+* Actual osu! gameplay hitsystem and not whatever the fuck placeholder shit Im using rn
+* Unfucked the codebase and make it stable overall
+* Replay support (kinda already there but not really, you just had to somehow give the replay event into auto listener and it should show up)

 ## Credits

 * [danser-go](https://github.com/Wieku/danser-go) - most of the code is based from here and osr2mp4.